fiskabollen/z80Monitor/README.md

 ## Input / Output

-All text input and output is via the USB port at 19,200 BAUD (bits per second).
-The ARSE can be operated and programmed using a suitable terminal emulator on a personal computer; for example puTTY.
+All text input and output is via the USB port at 38400 BAUD (bits per second).
+The ARSE can be operated and programmed using a suitable terminal emulator on a personal computer; for example puTTY or screen:
+On a Mac: `screen /dev/cu.SLAB_USBtoUART 38400`

 ## The ARSEos Monitor